What is animal testing?

 Animals used in experiments are usually bred for this purpose by the laboratory or in breeding facilities.
 It’s a cruel, multi-million dollar industry.
 Cruelty Free International believes that all animals are equally important.
 A dog bred for research is still a dog who could otherwise live a happy life in a loving home.

 Some monkeys are still trapped in the wild in Africa, Asia and South America to be used in experiments or imprisoned in breeding facilities.
 Their children are exported to laboratories around the world.
 The use of wild-caught monkeys in experiments is generally banned in Europe but is allowed elsewhere.

 Horses and other animals such as cows, sheep and pigs are often supplied by dealers and may originate from racing stables or farms for use in animal experiments.
 The rules preventing the use of stray companion animals like dogs and cats vary from country to country.

-The majority of animal experiments in the EU are reported to cause ‘moderate’ or ‘severe suffering’ to the animals - according to the researchers who carry them out.
-In the UK in 2012, 62% of licences granted by the Government allowed animals to be subjected to moderate or severe suffering.
-Over 70% of experiments were carried out without providing the animals with a local or general anaesthetic.
+A large proportion of animal experiments in the EU are reported to cause ‘moderate’ or ‘severe suffering’ to the animals - according to the researchers who carry them out.
+In the UK in 2016, 35% of animal experiments involved moderate or severe suffering.

 Some experiments require the animal to die as part of the test.
 For example, regulatory tests for botox, vaccines and some tests for chemical safety are essentially variations of the cruel Lethal Dose 50 test in which 50% of the animals die or are killed very close to death.